openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 interface or REST API.

-Users can cancel upgrades through the admin interface using the "Cancel" button that appears next to in-progress operations.
+Users can cancel upgrades through the admin interface using the "Cancel" button that appears next to in-progress and pending operations.

 **When cancellation is possible:**

 - During the early stages of upgrade (typically before 65% progress)
 - Before the new firmware image is written to the flash memory of the network device
-- While the operation status is still "in-progress"
+- While the operation status is still ``in-progress`` or ``pending`` (a pending operation can be cancelled to stop its persistent retries)

 **What happens when the upgrade operation is cancelled:**